semaphoreci/semaphore/docs/docs/reference/toolbox.md

 :::note

-As cache store uses tar, which automatically removes any leading / from a given path value, any further changes of path after the store command completes will not be automatically propagated to cache.
+As the cache store uses tar, which automatically removes any leading / from a given path value, any further changes of the path after the store command completes will not be automatically propagated to the cache.

 :::